 Hall of the Righteous

-- Why do you think some people chose to be upstanders?
+There are many stories told here.
+Which story connects with you?
+Why do you think some people chose to be upstanders?
 Why do you think most people remained indifferent or complicit?

 The Viola & Garry Kappy Anne Frank Exhibit and Tree

-Though Anne Frank and the others hiding with her could not go outside, they could see branches of a tall chestnut tree in the courtyard outside of the secret annex.
-On February 23, 1944 Anne wrote: “From my favorite spot on the floor, I look up at the blue sky and the bare chestnut tree, on whose branches little raindrops shine, appearing like silver […] When I looked outside right into the depth of nature and G-d, then I was happy, really happy.”
+Though Anne Frank and the others hiding with her could not go outside, they could see the branches of a chestnut tree in the courtyard outside of their Secret Annex in Amsterdam.
+On February 23, 1944, Anne wrote: “From my favorite spot on the floor, I look up at the blue sky and the bare chestnut tree, on whose branches little raindrops shine, appearing like silver […] When I looked outside right into the depth of nature and G-d, then I was happy, really happy.”

 In the Jewish tradition, it is a sign of respect not to spell out the name of the divine in Hebrew.
 In keeping with this tradition, we have not spelled out the divine name in English, but use “G-d.”
 A windstorm felled the tree, but eleven saplings were saved for replanting at worthy institutions all over the world, including The HC.
 It is our honor and pleasure to share it with you today.

 How does looking at Anne’s tree make you feel?